TrueNguyen203/Licence-plate-object-detection/README.md

   <img src='images/model-anchor-nms-falseimg3.PNG'/> </br>

 ## Limitations:
-* Misprediction on images that have lisence-like character sequences
+* Misprediction on images that have license-like character sequences
-* The model is only train for 1 lisence plate per image `(iscrowd: 0)`
+* The model is only train for 1 license plate per image `(iscrowd: 0)`

 ## How to run the code:
 * Option 1: Using the **notebook** </br>